pinebit/go-boot/README.md

 ctx, cancel := context.WithTimeout(context.Background(), 5 * time.Second)
 defer cancel()
 // Stop() will stop all services in the reverse order.
-// The shutdown flow would break if the ctx is cancelled. if ok := services.Stop(ctx); !ok {
+// The shutdown flow would break if the ctx is done. if err := services.Stop(ctx); err != nil {
-    // Timed out, fail fast until your process is SIGKILL'ed.
-    // e.g. release critical locks as the last resort.
+    // One of the services reported error, or ctx is done.
+    // Log the error for further investigation.
+    // You still have a good chance to release critical resources, locks.
 }
 ```